moryba/Beth-project/README.md

    4. Transformer: The transformer showed the best overall performance, particularly through the use of positional encoding and multi-layer self-attention, enhancing its ability to detect complex patterns in the data.

-   5. Decision Tree Classifier with Shapelet Discovery: Although this approach had a low number of misclassifications, it was overall less effective than the neural networks.
+   5. Decision Tree Classifier with Shapelet Discovery:  this approach presents a low number of misclassifications and a good accuracy level.

 **Improvement Suggestions**